Two Core Forms for Creating a Custodial Trust

 If a transaction, including a declaration with respect to or a transfer of specific property, otherwise satisfies applicable law, the criteria of section 14-9102 are satisfied by either: 1.
 The execution and either delivery to the custodial trustee or recording of an instrument in substantially the following form...

-A.R.S. § 14-9118(A)Both forms require identifying the transferor, the custodial trustee, the beneficiary, and the property being placed in trust.
-The language must reference the Arizona Uniform Custodial Trust Act to invoke its protections and rules.
+A.R.S. § 14-9118(A)Both forms must name the transferor, the trustee, the beneficiary, and the property.
+The language must reference the Uniform Custodial Trust Act.

 Ten Accepted Methods for Funding